intel/QAT_Engine/README.md

         Intel&reg; Quickassist Technology Drivers event
         driven polling feature.
 It must be sent if required after engine creation but before engine initialization.
-        It should not be sent after engine intialization.
+        It should not be sent after engine initialization.

     Message String: DISABLE_EVENT_DRIVEN_MODE
     Param 3:        0